top of page

 EFFECTIVE DECEMBER 15, 2024

-As of December 15, 2024, the insured mortgage limit in Canada has officially increased to $1.5 million, marking the first adjustment since 2012.
-This change benefits homebuyers with less than a 20% down payment, allowing them to qualify for mortgage default insurance on higher-value homes.
+As of December 15, 2024, Canada’s insured mortgage limit officially increased to $1.5 million — the first adjustment since 2012.
+This change allows eligible homebuyers with less than a 20% down payment to access mortgage default insurance on higher-priced homes.

 30-YEAR MORTGAGE AMORTIZATION FOR FIRST-TIME HOMEBUYERS AND NEW BUILDS – NOW